carmengg/rasters_intro_SB_NAIP/README.md

 ### Code
 Some of the code and text in this notebook, and the information on the slides is based on the workshop *Introduction to Geospatial Raster and Vector Data with Python* from the [The Carpentries Incubator](https://carpentries-incubator.github.io/geospatial-python/).
 This is a great resource to go deeper into working with geospatial data with Python.

+### NDVI IN R
+Some of the users attending this workshop might be more familiar with the R programming language.
+In this repo [Here](https://carmengg.github.io/my_coding_website/posts/2021-05-28-mexico-rasters/) you can see an example of doing a similar workflow in R. The repository for this project is available here https://github.com/carmengg/mexico_rasters.